marcinduma/LTRCLD-2557/docs/use-case1.md

     7 packets transmitted, 0 received, 100% packet loss, time 6134ms
     student@VM-AZ-01:~$

-It doesnt work, what is expected as we didn't connect out two EPGs via contract.
-So even they are part of the same VRF, they are not able to communicate.
+It doesnt work, what is expected as we didn't connect our two EPGs via contract.
+So even they are part of the same VRF, they are not able to communicate, as exactly same principles as on ACI applies.

 ## Contract configuration

 ### 1. Filter creation

+In order to create Contract, we need to have a filter which defines what type of traffis is allowed or denied under specyfic contract.

-Open Nexus Dashboard Orchestrator GUI -> Application Management -> Schemas -> "Schema-T01" -> open
+Open Nexus Dashboard Orchestrator GUI then go to **Application Management -> Schemas -> "Schema-T01"** -> open

-Under View select "temp-stretch-01" and "Add filter" under **Filter** section.
+Under View select **"temp-stretch-01"** and **"Add filter"** under **Filter** section.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image143.png" width = 800>